IDEELResearch/vcfdo/README.md

 * All utilities that produce VCF output leave a "breadcrumb" in the VCF header documenting the command-line call, current working directory and timestamp.
 * All utilities that produce VCF output will dump uncompressed VCF, starting with a valid header, to `stdout`.
 * Default input for all utilities is `stdin`.
 An unfortunate side-effect that I haven't been able to fix is that calling `vcfdo <command>` with no arguments and no piped input will cause the command-line to hang until the user interrupts it with `Ctrl-D` (not `Ctrl-C`; why??)
+* When a list of samples is required at the command line, `vcfdo` will check it against the VCF header and remove duplicates.
+Samples requsted but not present in the VCF are ignored with a warning.

 ## Definitions and conventions
 As the target audience for this tool is people working on _Plasmodium_ spp, heavy use is made of some quantities that are bespoke to malariologists.
 These include: